biomedicalinformatics/DataScience/README.md

 programming—and deep learning systems such as TensorFlow.
-In addition to those systems, the course covers basic statistical modeling, basic and intermediate topics in optimization (optimization is the foundation of “learning” in machine learning systems) and the foundations of machine learning.
+In addition to those systems, the course covers basic statistical modeling, basic and intermediate topics in optimization (optimization is the foundation of "learning" in machine learning systems) and the foundations of machine learning.

 # [Yale University](https://medicine.yale.edu/ycmi/)